abhiramvenkatesh/Assignment_submission_iris_labs/README.md

   T flip flops are rising edge
   First D flip flop for the X waveform is high level triggered.
   For the second D flip flop for Y waveform we use falling edge triggered.
+  The logisim and vivado file are uploaded.
+In the vivado file we can get the actual waveform.